finn-no/java-statsd-client/README.md

 Allows for Java applications to easily communicate with statsd.
 Built with LMAX disruptor for performance.

+NOTE: In some instances, this implementation can lose events silently.

 This version is forked from the upstream [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) project.

 This version ensures compatibility with vanilla statsd.